Thi-Tracey-Nguyen/Terminal-App/README.md

     The computer opponent will say a response that is appropriate for the scenario.

 3. Skip a turn
-   The player can skip a turn if they cannot form a valid word by typing `%skip` within their turn, with each skip, the player will be given a new set of characters.
+   The player can skip a turn if they cannot form a valid word by typing `%skip` within their turn.
+With each skip, the player will be given a new set of letters.
 Their input will bypass the verification mechanism and they score 0 in that turn.
 Computer will play its turn then the game continues.

 4. Access HELP for rules
    The player can type `%help` to see valid keyboard inputs such as `%skip`, `%help` and `%quit`.
 After that, they can return to where they were in the game.